 Reviews of the Best Mattress for Back Sleepers

-- COOLING TOP LAYER: Breathable, perforated foam top layer provides high airflow and ensures a cooler sleep
+- COOLING TOP LAYER: A hole-punched, breathable top foam layer provides high airflow, ensuring a cooler sleep

-- MADE IN THE USA: Designed, assembled, and made in the USA with high-performance foams and advanced spring technology
+- MADE IN THE USA: Meticulously designed, assembled, and made in the USA with high-performance foams and responsive springs for advanced support

 Leesa is a well known mattress brand with its successful and widely popular Leesa Memory Foam Mattress.
 The Sapira is the hybrid that incorporates pocket-spring technology for pressure-relief with Leesa’s patented Avena cooling memory foam.
 The mattress uses a base layer of over 1000 individually encased pocket coils for deep compression support.
 The top layer is the 1.5 inches of high density Avena memory foam that is more durable and more responsive than latex.
 In between the two layers is 1.5 inches of even denser memory foam layer that cushions the top from the springs.